-- Depress brake pedal all the way down. - With engine running, turn ignition key counterclockwise to ROS "ON" position. - Look down and behind before and while backing. - Slowly depress reverse drive pedal to start movement. - When use of the ROS is no longer needed, turn the ignition key clockwise to engine "ON" position.
+- Depress clutch/brake pedal all the way down and hold. - With engine running, turn ignition key counterclockwise to ROS "ON" position. - Look down and behind before backing. - Move gear shift lever to reverse (R) position and slowly release clutch/brake pedal to start movement. - When use of the ROS is no longer needed, turn the ignition key clockwise to engine "ON" position.